nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 void close();
 ```

 The `build_observable` method is responsible for constructing a Neo `Observable` for our source type, the result of which will be passed into our base's constructor.
 A Neo `Observable` is constructed by passing it a reference to a function (typically a lambda) which receives a reference to a Neo `Subscriber`.
-Typically, this function is the center of a source stage, making calls to the `Subscriber`'s `on_next`, `on_error` and `on_completed` methods.
-For this example, the RabbitMQ specific logic was broken out into the `source_generator` method, which should be analogous to the `source_generator` method from the Python class, and will emit new messages into the pipeline by calling `subscriber.on_next(message)`.
+Typically, this function is the center of a source stage, making calls to the `Subscriber`'s `on_next`, `on_error`, and `on_completed` methods.
+For this example, the RabbitMQ-specific logic was broken out into the `source_generator` method, which should be analogous to the `source_generator` method from the Python class, and will emit new messages into the pipeline by calling `subscriber.on_next(message)`.

 The `from_json` method parses a JSON string to a cuDF [table_with_metadata](https://docs.rapids.ai/api/libcudf/stable/structcudf_1_1io_1_1table__with__metadata.html).
 Lastly, the `close` method disconnects from the RabbitMQ exchange.

-We will also need three private attributes specific to our interactions with RabbitMQ, our polling interval, the name of the queue we are listening to, and a pointer to our channel object.
+We will also need three private attributes specific to our interactions with RabbitMQ: our polling interval, the name of the queue we are listening to, and a pointer to our channel object.

 ```cpp
 std::chrono::milliseconds m_poll_interval;